 HCWH’s areas of work include sustainable healthcare waste management, green building, the substitution of hazardous chemicals used in hospitals with safer alternatives, reducing health care’s climate footprint and working with the health sector to advocate for a healthy climate.

-HCWH has regional offices in the United States, Europe, Latin America and South East Asia as well as strategic partners in South Asia and Africa.
+HCWH has regional offices in the United States, Europe, Latin America and South East Asia as well as strategic partners in Australia, Brazil, China, Nepal, India and South Africa.

 "First Do No Harm" ...
 Together with our partners around the world, Health Care Without Harm shares a vision of a health care sector that does no harm, and instead promotes the health of people and the environment.
 To that end, we are working to implement ecologically sound and healthy alternatives to health care practices that pollute the environment and contribute to disease.